x-sharikshaikh/kmc-invoice/README.md

   - `assets/fonts/` (optional; add fonts like Noto Sans; falls back to built-in fonts if missing)
 - If the logo or fonts are missing, PDF generation still works and uses defaults.

+Legacy template option (optional):

+- You can enable a legacy overlay+merge path by setting `"use_template_overlay": true` in `settings.json`.
+- When enabled, the app will generate an overlay and merge it with your external template PDF.
+Keep the code-drawn mode as the default.

 ## Install & Run (Windows PowerShell)

 1. Optional: create and activate a virtual environment